ERCES Authority · Educational Reference

 4. Frequency and Programming Verification

-The BDA must be programmed to amplify only the AHJ-authorized frequencies on file.
+The BDA must be programmed to amplify only the AHJ-authorized frequencies on file (IFC §510.5.5, FCC 47 CFR §90.219).
 The annual test should verify no unauthorized frequencies have been added and that the authorization letter is still current.
-(Local public-safety systems occasionally reband or add channels, which may require an updated authorization letter.)
+(Local public-safety systems occasionally reband or add channels, which may require an updated authorization letter from the frequency license holder.)
+Class B BDA installations also require maintaining FCC registration in the signal booster database.

 5. Physical Inspection